Alexander Cassatt: Family and early life

-Alexander Cassatt was born on December 8, 1839, in Pittsburgh, Pennsylvania, the eldest of seven children born to Robert Simpson Cassat (later Cassatt), and his wife Katherine Cassatt, the former Katherine Kelso Johnston.

-The elder Cassatt was a successful stockbroker and land speculator.
-He was descended from the French Huguenot Jacques Cossart, who came to New Amsterdam in 1662.
-Alexander's younger sister was the impressionist painter Mary Cassatt.

-His mother Katherine came from a banking family.
+Alexander Cassatt was born on December 8, 1839, in Pittsburgh, Pennsylvania.
+He was the eldest of seven children born to Robert Simpson Cassat (later Cassatt), and his wife Katherine Cassatt, the former Katherine Kelso Johnston.
+The elder Cassatt was a successful stockbroker and land speculator who was descended from the French Huguenot Jacques Cossart, who came to New Amsterdam in 1662.
+The Cassatts had seven children, two of whom died in infancy; Alexander's younger sister was the impressionist painter Mary Cassatt.
+Their mother, Katherine, came from a banking family.
 She was educated and very well read.
-It was said that of the seven children Alexander most resembled his mother in "appearance and temperament."
+It was said that of the seven Cassatt children, Alexander most resembled his mother in "appearance and temperament".

-In 1856 he entered Rensselaer Polytechnic Institute to study Civil Engineering where his senior thesis was entitled "Review of Pressure Turbine."
-After graduating in the summer of 1859, Robert Cassatt took Alexander to see a former neighbor from Lancaster Pennsylvania, James Buchanan, 15th President of the United States.
+In 1856, Alexander Cassatt entered Rensselaer Polytechnic Institute to study civil engineering.
+His senior thesis was entitled "Review of Pressure Turbine".
+After graduating in the summer of 1859, his father took him to see James Buchanan, the 15th president of the United States, who was a former neighbor of the family.

-By the fall of 1860, Alexander had secured a position as a surveyor or rodman by the Georgia Railroad.
-By the time the State of Georgia voted to secede from the Union in January 1861, Cassatt had abandoned his work as surveyor on the Dalton-Knoxville line of the Georgia Railroad and returned to Pennsylvania without seeing any military service during the Civil War.
+By the fall of 1860, Cassatt had secured a position as a surveyor or rodman with the Georgia Railroad.
+By the time the State of Georgia voted to secede from the Union in January 1861, Cassatt had abandoned his work as surveyor on the Dalton-Knoxville line of the Georgia Railroad and returned to Pennsylvania without seeing any military service during the American Civil War.